AIpaca-Inc/inference_doc/source/includes/_inference.md

 | g4dn.12xlarge    | $1.61/hr |
 | g4dn.4xlarge     | $0.36/hr |

-Let's compare the saving with and without standby&cooling configuration.
+**Let's compare the savings with and without the hybrid configuration.**

 | Configuration           | machine_id_config                                                  | Cost                          | Spot Cost |
 | ----------------------- | ------------------------------------------------------------------ | ----------------------------- | --------- |
 | Without standby&cooling | `{"standby": "g4dn.12xlarge.od"}`                                  | 3.91 \* 16 = $62.56           | $25.76    |
 | With standby&cooling    | `{"standby": "g4dn.4xlarge",`<br/>`"cooling": "g4dn.12xlarge.od"}` | 1.2\_ 16 + 3.91 \* 6 = $42.66 | $15.42    |

-In this scenario, the pure saving from standby&cooling configuration was over 30%.
-Plus, if their spot instances were available over the period, AIbro would end up cutting the cost from $62.56 to $15.42.
-That was a 75% saving!
+In this scenario, the savings from using the hybrid standby and cooling configuration was more than 30%.
+Furthermore, if spot instances were available over the period, Albro would further cut the cost from $62.56 to $15.42.
+This is a savings of more than 75%!

 ## Inference Job & Instance Status

-Once a job starts, its states and substates are updated on the [Jobs page of AIbro Console](https://aipaca.ai/inference_jobs).
+Once a job starts, its states and substates are updated on the [Jobs page within the Aibro Console](https://aipaca.ai/inference_jobs).

 | Job Status | Description                       |
 | ---------- | --------------------------------- |